ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Michele Barnes
     jobtitle: Sales Administrator
     bio: >-
-      She loves to type, so much so that she could probably type a 10 page document faster than Usain Bolt could sprint 10 meters!
+      Michele is our bubbly sales office administraShe loves to type, so much so that she could probably type a 10 page document faster than Usain Bolt could sprint 10 meters!
 Our customers always speak to highly of Michele as she is prompt to help and her quality of work is none other than excellent.\

-      \

       Michele is a devoted grandmother and a real bookworm, so in her free time she loves playing with her granddaughter or reading a good book.
     image: /img/team11-1-.png